BryanC21/Cloud_Project2/ReadME.md

   Request:
   ```
   {
-    "restaurant_id": INT "ID of the restaurant to update Ex.
+    "id": INT "ID of the restaurant to update Ex.
 1",
     "name": "Restaurant Name",
     "description": "Restaurant Description Ex: A restaurant that serves italian food",
     "logo": "Link to image for logo",